JingweiToo/Wrapper-Feature-Selection-Toolbox-Python/README.md

 ## Introduction

 * This toolbox offers 13 wrapper feature selection methods
-* The < Demo_PSO > provides an example of how to apply PSO on benchmark dataset
+* The `Demo_PSO` provides an example of how to apply PSO on benchmark dataset
 * Source code of these methods are written based on pseudocode & paper

 ## Usage
-The main function *jfs* is adopted to perform feature selection.
-You may switch the algorithm by changing the 'pso' in 'from FS.pso import jfs' to [other abbreviations](/README.md#list-of-available-wrapper-feature-selection-methods)
+The main function `jfs` is adopted to perform feature selection.
+You may switch the algorithm by changing the `pso` in `from FS.pso import jfs` to [other abbreviations](/README.md#list-of-available-wrapper-feature-selection-methods)
 * If you wish to use particle swarm optimization ( PSO ) then you may write
 ```code
 from FS.pso import jfs